digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/kms/encrypted_private_key_storage/encrypted_private_key_storage_gcp.rst

 Canton stores the generated wrapper key id in the database.

 .. important::
-    Restoring from a database backup will require access to the wrapper keys used during the encryption of the data in the backup.
+    Restoring from a database backup requires access to the wrapper keys used during the encryption of the data in the backup.
-    Deleting the wrapper keys would render the backup unusable.
+    Deleting the wrapper keys renders the backup unusable.

 Revert Encrypted Private Key Storage
 ------------------------------------

 Encrypted Private Key Storage can be reverted back to unencrypted storage.
-To prevent accidental reverts, simply deleting the `private-key-store` configuration will **not** revert back to unencrypted storage.
-Instead the following configuration must be added:
+To prevent accidental reverts, simply deleting the `private-key-store` configuration does **not** revert to unencrypted storage.
+Instead, the following configuration must be added:

 .. literalinclude:: /canton/includes/mirrored/enterprise/app/src/test/resources/encrypted-store-reverted.conf
    :language: none